Try FlashBoot for 99% Bootability!

 Special instructions for Windows 7 64-bit UEFI booting here.

-The ISO does not contain the correct boot file, it only contains the CD boot file \EFI\boot\cdboot.efi which is not used when booting from a disk.
-To fix this
+The ISO does not contain the correct EFI boot file for USB booting, it only contains the CD boot file \EFI\boot\cdboot.efi which is not used when booting from a disk.
+To fix this...

 1. Make a .imgPTN file from the Win7 64-bit install ISO using the MPI_FAT32 shortcut